 Summer Appointments constitute appointments made outside of the regular academic year during the summer (i.e., May through August).
 These appointments may run the entire four months of the summer term or part of the term.
 Appointees may hold Graduate Assistant or Graduate Hourly Appointments during the summer with service expectations of up to 1.0 FTE.
 To hold an Appointment above 0.5 FTE, students may not be concurrently registered for classes during the Field or Summer sessions.
 If registration includes coursework, the maximum appointment workload during the summer is equivalent to that imposed during the regular academic year.

-Summer appointments run from May 1 through August 31.
-Students on appointments providing support for the entire summer are paid eight times during the appointment period as defined below.
+For payroll purposes, Summer appointments run from May 1 through August 31; Summer term start and end dates are typically around May 16-Aug 14.
+Students on RA/TA appointments providing support for the entire summer are paid eight times during the appointment period as defined below.
+For RAs/TAs, these 8 payments represent the total stipend for Summer semester.
+Hourly appointees should contact the MAPS office to confirm their Summer start dates and pay dates.

 |Summer Pay Period Pay Dates|